 The Subdomains function in cPanel lets you create a subdomain — a domain with an extra prefix that operates separately from the original domain.
 You could make a forum for your site (example.com) with an address of “forum.example.com” — or a blog, a test site, or any number of other variants.
-Read below for instructions on how to make a subdomain in cPanel.
+Read below for instructions on how to make a subdomain in your cPanel Hosting account.

 - How to Create a Subdomain in cPanel